 The surrounding farmland and orchards are still used, associated with a nearby ranch; a few people continue to live in other houses in the neighborhood, and some parts of the former village are fenced off, yet the site is still quite atmospheric and authentic, with peaceful surroundings, enhanced by the high, colorful cliffs of the national park that provide a dramatic backdrop to the north.

-Access: To reach Grafton, drive to the sleepy town of Rockville along UT-9 and turn south on a side road (Bridge Lane) that crosses the Virgin River on a historic, single-track iron bridge, then turns due west.
-This soon becomes unpaved and follows along the foot of the low cliffs that separate the lush river valley from the arid rocky land beyond.
-After 2 miles the main road curves back south, climbs into the hills and becomes the Smithsonian Butte Road, a 9-mile scenic backway through a land of colorful mesas and canyons that eventually meets UT-59 and so provides a useful short-cut between Zion National Park and the Arizona Strip, as well as offering many good free campsites.
-At the point where Bridge Lane bends south, a right turn continues roughly parallel with the river to the ghost town.
+Grafton is reached from the sleepy town of Rockville along Hwy 9; initially south on a residential street (Bridge Lane) that crosses the Virgin River on a historic, single-track iron bridge (constructed in 1924), and then west, along the base of the low, red cliffs of Moenkopi sandstone that separate the lush river valley from the arid rocky land beyond.
+After 1.5 miles the main route curves back south, climbs into the hills and becomes the Smithsonian Butte Road, a 9-mile scenic backway through a land of colorful mesas and canyons that eventually meets Hwy 59 and so provides a useful short-cut between Zion National Park and the Arizona Strip, as well as offering access to some good free campsites, though a recent change in regulations prohibits camping within half a mile of the highway.
+At the point where Bridge Lane bends south, a lesser, unpaved road continues roughly parallel with the river for another 2 miles to the ghost town.